aidanpietruszka/interactions_fall_25/README.md

 7. In runner.py, update `building` to your building name.
 It is currently set to `North Avenue East`.

 # Running
 1. Fill out the `residents.xlsx` excel spreadsheet with your interactions row by row.
-Be not to change the headers and that everythign is spelled and formatted correctly.
+Be sure not to change the headers and that everything is spelled and formatted correctly.
 2. Run the runner.py python file. \
    ```python runner.py ``` or ```python3 runner.py```
 3. If things are working correctly, a new tab should open to the roompact sign in page.
 Sign in, and then type `y` and press enter in your terminal.